daniel5151/gdbstub/docs/transition_guide.md

 ## `0.5` -> `0.6`

-`0.6` introduces quite a few breaking changes to various APIs, and will requires a bit more "hands on" porting than previous `gdbstub` upgrades.
+`0.6` introduces a large number of breaking changes to the public APIs, and will require quite a bit more more "hands on" porting than previous `gdbstub` upgrades.

+##### General API change - _lots_ of renaming + exported type reorganization

+Many types have been renamed, and many import paths have changed in `0.6`.

+Exhaustively listing them would be nearly impossible, but suffice it to say, you will need to tweak your imports.

 ##### `Connection` API changes